The Sugar Beet Harvest- an Unbeatable Experience

 The Sugar Beet Harvest is championed by a collective effort between Express Employment Professionals who hires for the nation’s two largest sugar producers, American Crystal Sugars and Sidney Sugars.

-Together they actively hire more than 1500 employees to work the harvest each year at 42 receiving stations and 6 factories.
+Together they actively hire more than 1500 employees to work the Sugar Beet Harvest each year at 42 receiving stations and 6 factories.
 Since the local unemployment rate is pretty much non-existent, meaning everyone who wants to work is already working, Workampers are seen by some as the reliable infantry of seasonal help for the booming 5-billion-dollar beet industry.

 “Work Campers are the heartbeat of our operation!”says Express Employment Professions in a recent online webinar.